-Handouts detailing telephone lines and websites which offer guidance on eating disorders, STD's, bullying and so on are given to each year group by Julia VanEllis-Hammond in Life Skills lessons.
-Parents can access this information on the school website, sets.org.uk from the Scheme of Work for Life Skills.
+Handouts detailing telephone lines and websites which offer guidance on eating disorders, STD's, bullying and so on are given to each year group by Drebra Constantinou and Julia Vanellis-Hammond in Life Skills lessons.
+Parents can access this information on the school website, www.susiearnshaw.com, from the Scheme of Work for Life Skills.

-Safety around the school - this is covered in Life Skills classes, and includes guidelines on how to behave in public places and on school trips, as well as the dangers of working in a theatre.'
+Safety around the school - this is covered in drama theory classes, and includes guidelines on how to behave in public places and on school trips, as well as the dangers of working in a theatre.'
+Also covered by our regular fire drills.